 The technology industry is loaded with jargon.
 Often a result of trying to simplify complex concepts, the abbreviations, buzzwords, and blurred lines can confuse even tech veterans, let alone those new to enterprise tech.
-So, in hopes of adding some clarity to the conversation, we’ve written a high-level overview that defines the most popular cloud services categories.
+So, in hopes of adding some clarity to the conversation, we’ve written a high-level overview that defines the most popular cloud services categories: SaaS, PaaS, and IaaS.
 Much like modernizing traditional applications can be simpler than you think, we believe the various cloud categories don’t have to be complex, either.

-Many people use relatively straightforward cloud services every day for their email (Gmail, Office365), file storage (Dropbox, Box, etc.), and more.
-However, enterprise businesses face a much more complicated ecosystem of cloud offerings that range from basic tasks like hosting creation tools for company collaboration, to mission-critical services like hosting virtual datacenters and complete application environments.
+Many people use relatively straightforward cloud services every day for their email (Gmail, Office365), file storage (Dropbox, iCloud, etc.), and more.
+However, enterprise businesses face a much more complicated ecosystem of cloud offerings that range from basic tasks like hosting creation tools for company collaboration, to mission-critical services like hosting virtual data centers and complete application environments.
 Some platforms offer a mix of proprietary development and applications, while others are simply subscription-based services.
-No matter how the services are delivered, the ultimate goal is to free organizations from the constraints of physical, on-premises datacenters.
+No matter how the services are delivered, the ultimate goal is to free organizations from the constraints of physical, on-premises data centers.
 Unfortunately, this is often easier said than done.

 Software as a Service